holoflash/quizza/README.md

 # Quizza

-A simple little app hacked together over the weekend for asking a question, providing answer alternatives, and allowing others to vote on one alternative.
+A simple little app hacked together over a weekend for asking a question, providing answer alternatives, and allowing others to vote on one alternative.

 ## Quizza uses
 <span>